A minimum of a UK upper second class honors degree (2:1) or overseas equivalent.

 Months of entry

-The MSc in International Relations, the largest Masters stream offered by Royal Holloway's Department of Politics and International Relations, allows you the opportunity to engage critically with broad issues in various regions around the globe.
+Royal Holloway’s MSc in International Relations gives you the opportunity to engage critically with the forces at play in various regions around the world.
+As such, you will be asked to explore issues affecting the world right now such as economic crises, EU fragmentation, mass migration and human rights.
 The core of the programme introduces key themes and approaches to the study of international politics, and then allows you to bring these to bear on social, economic, and political interactions of key actors in world politics.

 You will study a mixture of core units and elective options, including a generous choice of free options, and write a supervised dissertation over the summer.
 Option courses for the programme do vary from year to year, but normally include courses on US foreign policy, south Asian politics, EU foreign and security policy, media and war, and international law.
 Teaching is conducted primarily in small group seminars that meet weekly for two hours, supplemented by individual tuition for the dissertation.